Tevzi26/Guessing_game/README.md

 # Guessing_game
-A simple number guessing game
+This is a simple number guessing game.
+It's my firs project in rust.
+I hope you like it.

 ## Installing